sametweb/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+        persisting user information accross the requests

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+        it encrypts the the password irreversibly multiple times before saving to the database and provide a comparison function so that users' information would be stored safely

 - [ ] What does bcrypt do to slow down attackers?

+        it adds multiple rounds to the hashing process so it's very very hard to get that password back from the hash string

 - [ ] What are the three parts of the JSON Web Token?

+        payload, options, signature

 ## Minimum Viable Product